jlengstorf/lengstorf.com/content/blog/labels.md

             alt="21 Jump Street"
             attr="21 Jump Street"
             attrlink="http://www.sonypictures.com/movies/21jumpstreet/" >}}
-    In high school, labels (a.k.a. cliques) are obvious — but do they really go away when we become adults?
+    In high school, labels (a.k.a. cliques) are obvious — but do they go away as we become adults?
 Or get worse?
 {{< /caption >}}

 ## Why I Get Squeamish About Labels